Contact The NJ State Council

 Starting in 1984, the Council cosponsored two major exhibitions of the work of New Jersey artists, one in fine arts and the other in crafts, at major New Jersey museums.
 Beginning in Fiscal Year 2011, the Arts Annual will consist of one exhibition per year starting with Fine Arts in FY11 and Crafts in FY12, and so on.
 Each exhibition will continue to be featured at one of the six major New Jersey museums and will be curated by the host museum.
 The participating museums include The Newark Museum, Montclair Art Museum, Morris Museum, New Jersey State Museum and The Noyes Museum of Art.
 All artists living and working in New Jersey are invited to submit entries.

-The Noyes Museum of Art will host the Crafts Annual scheduled for 2013.
+The Morris Museum will host the Crafts Annual in 2015.

-The Newark Museum will host the Fine Arts Annual scheduled for 2014.
+The Noyes Museum at Stockton University will host the Fine Arts Annual in 2016.

 Please contact the host museum for a prospectus or to be added to the mailing list.